leonlinsx/minimal-mistakes/_posts/2020-06-10-machine-learning-post.md

 "Anyline, a leading startup in Optical Character Recognition (OCR) using AI for text recognition, has raised €10.7 million in Series A funding.
 The Austrian startup, which is already working with big names like Toyota, IBM, Canon, the UN and PepsiCo, will use the funds to open its first US office in Boston"

 But back to company M. The OCR part refers to them looking at an image and recognising what it says via ML.
 It looks like they do that efficiently, accurately, and at scale.
 Their partnerships also seem respectable.
-You probably think they're a promising startup led by Stanford grads who started coding while in diapers.
+You probably think they're a promising unicorn led by Stanford grads who started coding while in diapers.

 Would you invest?